-Ceiling cracks can be common occurrences for homes in Arkansas.
+Ceiling cracks can be common occurrences for homes in Little Rock and other areas of Arkansas.
 Whether caused by age or foundation failure, concrete ceiling cracks are an issue that every homeowner should monitor.
 It is important to know the different types, sizes, and locations of cracks and what they indicate so that the proper repairs can be made as soon as a crack is discovered.

 How To Determine If A Ceiling Crack is Dangerous